top of page

 Birdwatching

 In Iowa, there are approximately 428 various known bird species that can be observed at distinct periods of each year, and the RRVT is host to many of these.
 Birds most commonly observed on the trail include the Black-Capped Chickadee, Robin, Cardinal, Blue Jay, Red-Winged Blackbird and House Wren.
-Some of Iowa’s most colorful birds, including the Baltimore Oriole, Indigo Bunting, Eastern Bluebird, and American Goldfinch (Iowa’s state bird), can also be spotted along the trail.
-Bring your binoculars and join other nature lovers on the RRVT!
+Some of Iowa's most colorful birds, including the Baltimore Oriole, Indigo Bunting, Eastern Bluebird, and American Goldfinch (Iowa's state bird), can also be spotted along the trail.
+Bring your binoculards and join other nature lovers on the RRVT!

 Raccoon River

 Naming the trail the Raccoon River Valley Trail was an easy and swift decision—it's named after the various branches of river that run alongside the trail or under its bridges.
-The Racoon River was first documented on the 1814 map by Lewis and Clark.
-It’s three tributary branches snake through 10 counties before combining and merging with the Des Moines River, itself a tributary to the Mississippi.
+The Raccoon River was first documented on the 1814 map by Lewis and Clark.
+It's three tributary branches snake through 10 counties before combining and merging with the Des Moines River, itself a tributary to the Mississippi.
 When measured using the longest of its three forks, the Raccoon River's length totals 226 miles.
 The Raccoon has been providing drinking water for the Des Moines metropolitan area through water utilities since the 19th century.

 Restaurants